EliaTogni/Univault/Classes/Simulation.md

 ![[Diagram.svg]]

 Obviously this kind of model are harder to model since it's necessary to have an estimate of $\lambda(t)$, to do so a solution is discretize the behavior observed in real world.
-I can use Poisson process to simulating and modeling these systems: it is enough to represent the intensity of my Poisson process by replicating this demand profile.
-In particular, we model it as if the intensity was always at the highest level but, sometimes, we drop some packets.
+I can use Poisson process to simulating and modeling these systems: it is enough to represent the intensity of the Poisson process by replicating this demand profile.
+In particular, we model it as if the intensity is always at the highest level but, sometimes, we drop some packets.

 ![[NonHomogeneousPoissonProcess.png]]